Anynomouss/grin-for-muggles/README.md

   `Σ utxo = Σ kernel + height * 60 * H`
 * A typical Grin consist of a) a **single transaction kernel** b) a *range proof* per output and c) a **public fee**.
 * A spend Grin transaction only leaves the transaction kernel on chain.
 Range-proofs are 'forgotten'.
 A typical transaction of 1 input and 2 outputs that contain `~2 KB` of transaction data, only leaves `~100 bytes` on chain when you spend a transaction.
+* An output is a 33 bytes commitment accompanied by a 640 byte range-proof.
-* Historic Grin transactions are `~100` bytes which is still 2/3 the size of a Bitcoin taproot transaction `~150` while providing way better privacy.
+* Historic Grin transactions are `~100` bytes which is 2/3 the size of a Bitcoin taproot transaction of `~150` while hiding all amounts privacy.
 * Grin is highly scaleble
 * Grins code base is minimal, **~13% the size of Bitcoin**, with `136216` versus `877341` lines of code.
 * Grin is a minimal and elegant digital cash implementation that is privacy preserving, fungible, scaleble, fair and designed for the decades to come.